 #1 is what most people assume has happened.
 But really, the cause may likely be #2 more often than #1.
 Don’t underestimate the power of concentration.
 You do have a limited supply of energy, but the fundamental swimming problem for humans is not insufficient amount of power, but an extraordinary amount of wasted power.
 It is an interesting phenomenon in many intense sports and activities that we actually ‘give up’ control from mental weakness before we actually lose it by physical exhaustion (I have prime examples in my rock climbing experience).

-One of the intentions of this course is to show you that you indeed have enough power already on hand from which you can extract a lot more distance and speed, if only you learn to use it better.
+One of the first insights of advanced training is to discover that you indeed have enough power already on hand from which you can extract a lot more distance and speed, if only you learn to use it better.
 Steady concentration on the specific features of your stroke that reduce drag and conserve energy is what will set you up for success on this path of improvement.

 At this step of the process your body is going to get that workout you have been expecting.
 Your fitness will be required to increase in proportion to your technical skill because you are setting an exacting neuro-muscular task for yourself.
 This is how fitness happens while focusing on technique.
 Your ability to generate power will be directly linked and subservient to your ability to use that power well.
 Your body will learn to supply just enough power, precisely where it is needed, precisely when it is needed because you are foremost focused on executing a specific stroke pattern to achieve specific results in timing and distance, not merely churning your arms and burning calories.